PrasetyoWibowoo/ChatApp/README.md

 ## Docker notes

-- The backend Dockerfile lives at the repository root (`Dockerfile`).
-This is intentional to support monorepo hosts.
+- The backend Dockerfile is located at `apps/backend/Dockerfile` for Render.com deployment.
-- Railway is configured to reference that root Dockerfile (see `apps/backend/railway.toml` with `dockerfilePath = "../Dockerfile"`).
+- Render automatically detects and uses this Dockerfile when Environment is set to "Docker".
-- An additional Dockerfile also exists in `apps/backend/` for local builds if you prefer building from the service folder.
+- For local development, you can also run the backend in Docker to avoid Rust toolchain/linker issues on Windows.

-Optional: You can run the backend in Docker to avoid local toolchain/linker issues on Windows.
-Use the root-level Dockerfile and ensure your `DATABASE_URL` points to the Postgres container (e.g., `postgres://postgres:password@localhost:5433/realtime_notes` for local compose).
+- Ensure your `DATABASE_URL` points to the Postgres container (e.g., `postgres://postgres:password@localhost:5433/realtime_notes` for local compose).

 5) Test realtime features (open same doc in 2 tabs)
 - Type in Tab A → Tab B should show: